Fourth Trimester Care: Healing, Bonding & Balance

 Partner & Family Involvement

 The fourth trimester isn’t just for mothers—it’s for the whole family.
-Partners play a vital role in:
+Partners play a vital role in:- Providing emotional support

 - Helping with feedings, diaper changes, and bedtime routines